byrongerlach/onesolved/content/post/vim_shortcuts.md

-'1-9 | Go to the line you were at when you exited vim the Nth time before ''\``| Go to the beginning/column of the line where you last jumped from '.\`.| Go to the beginning/column of the last change
+'1-9 | Go to the line you were at when you exited vim the Nth time before ''\``| Go to the beginning/column of the line where you last jumped from '.\`.| Go to the beginning/column of the last change CTRL+o/i | Go back/forward in the jump list

 ### Windows
 Shortcut | Description